Masturbation: Manual stimulation

+Other methods

-Prostate massage is one other technique used for sexual stimulation, often in order to reach orgasm.
+Prostate massage is one other technique used for sexual stimulation, often to reach orgasm.
 The prostate is sometimes referred to as the "male G-spot" or P-spot.
 Some men can achieve orgasm through stimulation of the prostate gland, by stimulating it using a well-lubricated finger or dildo inserted through the anus into the rectum.
 Men who report the sensation of prostate stimulation often give descriptions similar to females' accounts of G-spot stimulation.
 In some men, prostate stimulation might produce more intense orgasms than penile stimulation.
 Stimulating the prostate from outside, via pressure on the perineum, can be pleasurable as well.
 Anal masturbation without any prostate stimulation, with fingers or otherwise, is also a technique that some men enjoy.
 The muscles of the anus contract during orgasm, thus the presence of an object holding the sphincter open can strengthen the sensation of the contractions and intensify orgasm.

-Some men keep their hands stationary while pumping into it with pelvic thrusts in order to simulate the motions of sexual intercourse.
+Some men keep their hands stationary while pumping into them with pelvic thrusts to simulate the motions of sexual intercourse.
 The nipples are erogenous zones and vigorous stimulation of them during masturbation can result in enhanced sexual arousal.
 Others may also use vibrators and other sexual devices for sexual stimulation.
 The device can be used to stimulate the penis and other areas, like the scrotum, the perineum or the anus.
-Other sexual toys for men are artificial vaginas, like fleshlight, and simulacrums.
-In a bath or shower, a man may direct water via a handheld showerhead at his frenulum, testicles, or perineum.
-A somewhat controversial ejaculation control technique is to put intense pressure on the perineum, about halfway between the scrotum and the anus, just before ejaculating.
+Other sexual toys for men are artificial vaginas such as fleshlights.
+In a bath or shower, a male may direct water via a handheld showerhead at his frenulum, testicles, or perineum.
+An ejaculation control technique is to put intense pressure on the perineum, about halfway between the scrotum and the anus, just before ejaculating.
 This can, however, redirect semen into the bladder (referred to as retrograde ejaculation).

-Mutual
+Mutual masturbation

-Mutual masturbation involves two or more people who sexually stimulate each other, usually with the hands.
+Mutual masturbation involves two or more people who either masturbate at the same time or sexually stimulate each other, usually with the hands.
 It can be practiced by people of any sexual orientation, and can be part of other sexual activity.
 It may be used as foreplay, or as an alternative to sexual penetration.
 When used as an alternative to penile-vaginal penetration, the goal may be to preserve virginity or to avoid risk of pregnancy.

-Mutual masturbation can be practiced in pairs or groups with or without actually touching another person for example: